alexcnsf/MasteryCards/README.md

 Definition: [Definition]
 ### END ENTRY ###
 ```
-format in the prompt for the responses to abide by so I can accurately parse the responses of the flashcard information I need.
-Here is the prompt:
+And here is the full prompt:

 ```
 KEYWORD_PROMPT = """You are tasked with extracting structured information from the provided text.
 For each keyword or concept, provide the following in a consistent format: